-1) If implementing modern log in/security features via fingerprint scanner, PWA would not be a fit, as it’s not yet supporting this feature.
+1) If implementing modern log in/security features via a fingerprint scanner, PWA would not be a fit, as it’s not yet supporting this feature.

-2) There’s also a challenge associated with cross app login.
+2) There’s also a challenge associated with cross-app login.
 Native apps can interact with other installed apps to authenticate logins (for example Facebook, Twitter, Google).
 As a webpage, PWA is not supporting communication with other apps installed on a mobile device.

 3) PWA can’t use features such as GPS or NFC.